smartcomputerlab/RVLabs.programming.and.modeling/README.md

 # PLabs RISC-V programming
-This repository contains the preparations for RISC-V labs (PLabs and DLabs) The first three labs deal with **assembly level programming**.
-We start in **Lab1** with simple arithmetical examples.
-In this lab we use system functions to read the program argument and to print the results.
+This repository contains the preparations for RISC-V labs (PLabs and DLabs) In three Programming labs deal with **assembly level programming**.
+In **PLab1** we start with simple arithmetical examples.
+In this lab we use system functions to read the program arguments and to print the results.
-We continue with **Lab2**  to cover pure assembly programming.
-In this lab we use "pure" assembly programming and the debugger.
+We continue with **PLab2**  to cover "pure" assembly programming.
+In this lab we use the debugger to analuze the code and the execution run.
-In programming **Lab3** we continue the development of specific functions and macros.
-We desassembly the code to obtain binary image of the memory.
-In the Modelling labs this approach allows us to generate the binary codes for the initialization of instruction memory in the Verilog models.
+In  **PLab3** we continue the development of specific functions and macros.
+We desassembly the code to obtain binary content of the memory.
+In the following Modeling labs this approach allows us to generate the binary codes for the initialization of the instruction memory in the Verilog models.

 ## Hardware
 Our labs are carried on RISC-V SBCs that are StarFive VisionFive2 and BPI-F3 boards.